Stakecraft/Koii-mission-control/docs/metric-cal.md

 - **Validator Information**

-    Node Version: Returns the current solana version running on the node,considered result feild is `solana-core` from `getVersion` method.
+    Node Version: Returns the current koii version running on the node,considered result feild is `koii-core` from `getVersion` method.

     Node Health: Checking whether the node is running or not.
 Will get the result from the method `getHealth` and consider the result accordingly.
 If the result field is `ok` then it marked as *UP* or else *DOWN*.